matrn/dast/README.md

 If function for writting variable to file is called, program will call `flock(fileno(*file), LOCK_EX);` to lock file.
 This lock is called before file read to prevent length change.
 After read & write program will call `flock(fileno(*file), LOCK_UN);` for unlocking file.

-Library can rewrite only part of file, you can get info about rewritten data from return value:
+Library can rewrite only part of file, you can get info about rewritten data from __return value__:

  - `-1` - error
  - `0` - rewritten only line with correct variable - this is only when existing and new lines have same line